Mafzii/the-vault/Frontend/Projects/FileWiz.md

+- [ ] get a better understanding of the canvas api
 - [ ] rendering engine
 	- [x] minus offset from the client x and y
 	- [x] rounded box on click